Adam-Fordyce/wp-fast-init/roles/setup_wordpress/README.md

  - Download and setup the WordPress CLI bash autocompletion
  - Create the WordPress database
  - Create the WordPress user
- - Grant permissions to the WordPress user on the WordPress database
  - Download the latest version of WordPress
  - Unpack WordPress
  - Configure wp-config.php